Central University of Andhra Pradesh: Governance

 The university is governed by the rules set by the Central Universities Act, 2009.

 The president of India is the visitor of the university.
 The chancellor is the ceremonial head of the university while the executive powers rest with the vice-chancellor.
 The court, the executive council, the academic council, the board of studies and the finance committee are the administrative authorities of the university.

 The university court is the supreme authority of the university and has the power to review, the broad policies and programmes of the university and to suggest measures for the improvement and development of the university; The executive council is the highest executive body of the University.
 The academic council is the highest academic body of the university and is responsible for the co-ordination and exercising general supervision over the academic policies of the university.
 It has the right to advise the executive council on all academic matters.
 The finance committee is responsible for recommending financial policies, goals, and budgets.

 Academics

-CUAP offers courses towards B.A.
+CUAP offers courses towards B.Tech. in various disciplines along with B.A.
 (Hons.) and B.Sc.
 (Hons.) degrees in various fields of arts, humanities and social sciences.
 It also offers various B.A. (vocational studies) courses and M.A. degrees in languages. the programmes are semester based and use the Choice Based Credit System (CBCS).